DOI10.47051/ECIK7982

 Spanish common name: Culebra ciempiés cabecinegra.

 Recognition: ♂♂ 43.5 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=30.9 cm. ♀♀ 39.9 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=31.7 cm..13 The Black-headed Centipede-Snake (Tantilla melanocephala) may be recognized from other snakes in its area of distribution by having the following combination of features: smooth scales arranged in 15 rows at mid-body, a round head similar in width to the neck, small eyes, no loreal scale, and a brownish dorsum with a black head cap and a pattern of thin black longitudinal lines.27 The presence of dorsal scales arranged in 15 rows at mid-body distinguishes T. melanocephala from other brownish co-occurring snakes such as Taniophallus brevirostris and Atractus gaigeae.8
+Snout–vent length=31.7 cm..13 Tantilla melanocephala may be recognized from other snakes in its area of distribution by having the following combination of features: smooth scales arranged in 15 rows at mid-body, a round head similar in width to the neck, small eyes, no loreal scale, and a brownish dorsum with a black head cap and a pattern of thin black longitudinal lines (Fig. 1).27 The presence of straight lines and no dorsal spots distinguishes T. melanocephala from other brownish co-occurring snakes such as Taniophallus brevirostris and Atractus gaigeae.8

 Figure showing variation among individuals of Tantilla melanocephala

-Figure 1: Individuals of Tantilla melanocephala from Santander department, Colombia (); Cotundo, Napo province, Ecuador (); and Morromico Reserve, Chocó department, Colombia ().
+Figure 1: Individuals of Tantilla melanocephala: Santander department, Colombia (); Cotundo, Napo province, Ecuador (); Morromico, Chocó department, Colombia ().

-Natural history: UncommonUnlikely to be seen more than once every few months.9 to locally frequentRecorded weekly in densities below five individuals per locality.,10 especially in southeastern Brazil, where individuals are found evenly throughout the year.11 Tantilla melanocephala is a semi-fossorial (living underground and at ground level) snake that, in Ecuador, occurs in the evergreen forest ecosystem, but elsewhere in South America also occurs in savannas and seasonally dry forests.12 This species is present in pristine habitats7,9 as well as in disturbed areas such as pastures,13 cultivated fields,2,10 rural gardens,9,14 and houses.14 Black-headed Centipede-Snakes have been seen moving on soil and leaf-litter1 or crossing roads3 during the daytime,6,7,9,15 at dusk,16 or at night.11 When not active, they bury themselves under soft soil2,9,14 or hide under rocks,17 surface debris, in termite mounds, or beneath logs.11 The diet of T. melanocephala is primarily composed of centipedes,3,11,13,18 but insects such as roaches6 are occasionally consumed.3 Black-headed Centipede-Snakes are opistoglyphous (having enlarged teeth towards the rear of the maxilla) and mildly venomous, which means they are dangerous to small prey, but not to humans.11 The time between seizure of a centipede and the onset of pre-ingestion maneuvers is 2–7 minutes.11 Centipedes are always swallowed head first.11
+Natural history: Tantilla melanocephala is an uncommon species in Ecuador,9 but is common in some areas of Colombia10 and Brazil.11 This is a semi-fossorial snake that, in Ecuador, occurs in the evergreen forest ecosystem, but elsewhere in South America also occurs in savannas and seasonally dry forests.12 This species is present in pristine habitats7,9 as well as in disturbed areas such as pastures,13 cultivated fields,2,10 rural gardens,9,14 and houses.14 Black-headed Centipede-Snakes have been seen moving on soil and leaf-litter1 or crossing roads3 during the daytime,6,7,9,15 at dusk,16 or at night.11 When not active, they bury themselves under soft soil2,9,14 or hide under rocks,17 surface debris, in termite mounds, or beneath logs.11 The diet of T. melanocephala is primarily composed of centipedes,3,11,13,18 but roaches6 are occasionally consumed.3 Centipede snakes are venomous to their prey but harmless to humans.11 The time between seizure of a centipede and the onset of pre-ingestion maneuvers is 2–7 minutes.11 Centipedes are always swallowed head first.11

 Black-headed Centipede-Snakes rely on their secretive habits as a primary defense mechanism.
-When threatened, these calm but jittery snakes try to flee by digging into the soil or disappearing into the leaf-litter; if captured, they thrash the body vigorously3 and may shed portions of their tail.9,16 Individuals of Tantilla melanocephala are preyed upon by owls (Athene cunicularia),19 snakes (Bothrops atrox20 and Pseudoboa coronata7), and spiders.21,22 In seasonally dry areas, breeding in T. melanocephala coincides with the rainy season11; but in the Amazon rainforest and in the Atlantic Forest, reproduction seems to take place year-round.18,23 Gravid females containing 1–3 eggs have been found in the Amazon,2,3,7,24 and in the Cerrado and Atlantic Forest of Brazil.11 Clutch sizes of 2–3 eggs has been reported.16,25
+When threatened, these calm but jittery snakes try to flee by digging into the soil or disappearing into the leaf-litter; if captured, they thrash the body vigorously3 and may shed portions of their tail.9,16 There are recorded instances of predation on members of this species, including by owls (Athene cunicularia),19 snakes (Bothrops atrox20 and Pseudoboa coronata7), and spiders.21,22 In seasonally dry areas, breeding coincides with the rainy season;11 but in the Amazon rainforest and in the Atlantic Forest, it seems to take place year-round.18,23 Gravid females containing 1–3 eggs have been found in the Amazon,2,3,7,24 and in the Cerrado and Atlantic Forest of Brazil.11 Clutch sizes of 2–3 eggs has been reported.16,25

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Distribution: Tantilla melanocephala is widely distributed throughout the lowlands and adjacent mountain foothills of Central America and South America, from Central Panama, Venezuela, and the Lesser Antilles, to northeastern Argentina.
-The species has an estimated total range size of 2,946,399 km2 that encompasses eastern Mesoamerica, the northern Chocó rainforest, Magdalena valley, the entire Amazon basin, the Cerrado, and the Atlantic Forest.12 In Ecuador, this species occurs at elevations between 118 and 1620 m (Fig. 2).
+Distribution: Tantilla melanocephala is widely distributed throughout the lowlands and adjacent mountain foothills of Central America and South America, from Central Panamá, Venezuela, and the Lesser Antilles, to northeastern Argentina.
+The species has an estimated total range size of 2,946,399 km2 that encompasses eastern Mesoamerica, the northern Chocó rainforest, the Río Magdalena valley, the entire Amazon basin, the Cerrado, and the Atlantic Forest.12 In Ecuador, the species has been found only on the Amazonian region (Fig. 2).

 Distribution of Tantilla melanocephala in Ecuador